Azure/vscode-aks-tools/docs/book/src/features/tcp-dumps.md

 ### Collect TCP Dumps

-Right click on your AKS cluster and click on **Collect TCP Dumps** to easily select the Node from the drop down for TCP Dump Ccollection and Download it to the host machine with ease.
-Currently we have enable for linux nodes in your AKS cluster.
+Right click on your AKS cluster and select **Collect TCP Dumps** to capture TCP dumps for any Linux node and download them to your local machine with ease.

 ![Step 1: Menu](../resources/right-click-tcp-dump-collect.png)